 - ¼ tsp. finely chopped fresh chili pepper

 - ¼ cup light soy sauce (or replace with 3 Tbsp. soy sauce + 1 Tbsp. water)

 - Freshly ground black pepper

 - Line a baking pan with aluminum foil (so that you don’t have to clean later) and spray oil on the broiler rack.
 Place the chicken wing, skin side down, on the rack.
-Set the broiler to High and broil for 10 minutes, or until nicely browned.
+Set the broiler to High and place the broiler rack 6 inch away from the heating source.
+Broil for 10 minutes, or until nicely browned.
 Then flip the chicken (now skin side is up) and broil for another 10 minutes.

 - While chicken is baking, combine all the ingredients for the Sauce in a small saucepan.
 Bring it to a boil, stirring once in a while, and turn off the heat.

 - When chicken is done, pour the Sauce in a large bowl and toss the chicken wings in the sauce to coat.
 Serve on a plate and pour the extra sauce as you eat.